katsmamina/architecture-quiz-group2/planning/development-strategy.md

 - if 'correct' equals to true and 'selected' equals to true, add class 'correct', else => add class 'incorrect'

 *Listeners*
-- add event listener to the div, on click
+- 'choose-listener.js', add event listener to the div, on click

 ---
 ## 4. View the Progress

 **As a user I want to see how many questions are completed**

-The number of questions answered is displayed above the questions.
-User can see the total number of questions and the number of answered questions in the format of XX/YY, where XX - number of answered questions, YY - total number of questions
+The number of questions answered is displayed above the questions User can see the total number of questions and the number of answered questions in the format of XX/YY, where XX - number of answered questions, YY - total number of questions

 - [ ] Increase the number by one after answering a question